 One of the most amazing things about the human thinking process is how every piece of information seems instantly cross-correlated with every other piece of information within the brain – another feature intrinsic to the hologram.
 Because every portion of a hologram is infinitely interconnected with every other portion, the human brain is perhaps nature’s supreme example of a cross-correlated, holistic system.

 A holistic storage of memory in the brain becomes more understandable in light of Pribram’s holographic model of the brain.
 Another holistic property of the brain is how it is able to translate the avalanche of frequencies it receives via the senses (light frequencies, sound frequencies, etc.) into the concrete world of our perceptions.
 Consciousness and perception processes sources of light energy.
 Encoding and decoding light frequencies is precisely what a hologram does best.
-Just as a hologram functions as a lens which translates meaningless blurs of frequencies into a coherent image, Pribram theorizes the brain also comprises a lens (e.g., the eye) and uses holographic principles to mathematically convert frequencies received by the senses into the inner world of our perceptions.
+Just as a hologram functions as a lens which translates meaningless blurs of frequencies into a coherent image, Pribram theorizes the brain uses holographic principles to mathematically convert frequencies received by the senses into the inner world of our perceptions.
 An impressive body of evidence suggests the brain uses holographic principles to perform its operations.
 Pribram’s theory, in fact, has gained increasing support among neurophysiologists.

-6. Quantum consciousness and the NDE
+7. Quantum Consciousness and the NDE

 Mainstream theories assume consciousness emerged from the brain, so they focus particularly on complex computation at synapses allowing communication between neurons.
 Orch-OR assumes classical physics cannot fully explain consciousness.
 In the June 1994 issue of Discover Magazine, an article ran called “Quantum Consciousness” about how consciousness and quantum physics are intimately connected.
 This theory suggests consciousness can be found inside the microtubules of brain cells.
 At death, the information energy inside these microtubules – what some people refer to as the “soul” – doesn’t disappear; but instead, is retained in the universe.
-One of the fundamental laws in physics, the first law of thermodynamics, is energy cannot be created nor destroyed – it can only be converted.
+One of the fundamental laws in physics, the first law of thermodynamics, is energy cannot be created nor destroyed – it can only be transformed.
 So if consciousness is indeed a form of energy, then according to the first law of thermodynamics, consciousness cannot be destroyed.
-Instead, it is converted into something else.
+Instead, it is transformed into something else.

 On September 6, 2011, National Geographic published the article, “9/11 and Global Consciousness” about how random number generators at Princeton University’s Global Consciousness Project detected a dramatic spike around the world before the time of the terrorist attack – an indication of global consciousness.
 The director of the project, Dr. Roger D. Nelson, describes in a YouTube video the details of this event.
-The media paid relatively little attention to this project until Nelson published his paper, “Coherent Consciousness and Reduced Randomness: Correlations on September 11, 2001.
+The media paid relatively little attention to this project until Nelson published his paper, “Coherent Consciousness and Reduced Randomness: Correlations on September 11, 2001.“

-These findings of a global consciousness are also supported NDE experiencers such as Ned Dougherty.
-During his NDE, Dougherty received visions of the future and were published six months before the September 11th terrorist attack.
+These findings of a global consciousness are also supported by NDE experiencers such as Ned Dougherty.
+During his NDE, Dougherty received visions of the future which were published six months before the September 11th terrorist attack.
 Here is what the prophecy stated as published in his book “Fast Lane to Heaven“:

 “A major terrorist attack may befall New York City or Washington, DC, severely impacting the way we live in the United States.”
 (Ned Dougherty)